On the First Night of Ramadan

 – I will reflect on the hadith in which the Prophet said about this particular night.
 He said:

 When the first night of Ramadan comes, the gates of heavens are open and not a single gate is closed, and the gates of the hell are closed not a single gate is open.
 The devils are chained.
 A caller will call, ‘O you who want to do good, come forth; O you who want to do evil stop.’
 And Allah sets people free from hell every single night.
 (Al-Bukhari)

 – I will make the supplication which the Prophet used to make:

-O Allah, start this month with good and Iman, safety and Islam,” I will then address the crescent and say, “Your lord and my lord is Allah.
+O Allah, start this month with good and Iman, safety and Islam.
 (At-Tirmidhi)

 – I will send emails to all my friends congratulating them with the blessed month.
-I will ask them to remember me in their du’a while worshiping God in these beautiful moments.
+I’ll ask them to remember me in their du’a while worshiping God in these beautiful moments.

 I will post the congratulation on my Facebook, my blog and my google talk picture.
-I will change my status to, “blessed with the blessed month, in a dire need of God’s mercy.”
+I’ll change my status to, “blessed with the blessed month, in a dire need of God’s mercy.”
 This will help reminding everyone with the moment.

 – I will use the moment to repent to God expecting his great forgiveness to cover me in these remarkable moments.
-I will make a strong determination to quit all my sins and come out of Ramadan a different man.
+I’ll make a strong determination to quit all my sins and come out of Ramadan a different man.

 – I will not forget to pray Taraweeh at the night before the first day of fasting and is almost forgotten by many people.